 Compulsory acquisitions can leave property owners feeling frustrated and helpless, and it can be an upsetting and confusing time.
 However, it is important to know you may have more power than you may think.
 An experienced solicitor can work with you to ensure you obtain the best compensation for your loss of property.
 A solicitor’s reasonable legal fees for assisting you in the acquisition process will be covered by the acquiring authority so you will have peace of mind knowing that you will not have to pay for the work performed in receiving advice.

 1. Finding out what your property is really worth

 A solicitor will help you engage experts who can accurately calculate your property’s financial value.
 The public authority acquiring your land will retain a valuer to estimate what they believe your property is worth, but as this is often skewed towards the acquiring authority, it may not reflect your property’s true worth.
 It is important that you engage a solicitor who can help you ascertain a value that is more favourable to you.

 2. Ensuring you receive the maximum payment

-There are a number of costs associated with the compulsory acquisition of your property including conveyancing fees and real estate agents’ commission (for the purchase of a new property) and removalist costs as well as legal fees (for the acquisition of your property).
+There are a number of costs associated with the compulsory acquisition of your property including conveyancing fees, a real estate agents’ commission (for the purchase of a new property), removalist costs and legal fees (for the acquisition of your property).
 The purpose of the compensation provided by the acquiring authority is to leave you in the same financial position you would have been in but for the acquisition.
 A solicitor will ensure that compensation includes the hidden costs of acquisition that are often unrecovered.